Organicism

+Properly scientific interest in organicist biology has recently been revived with the extended evolutionary synthesis.

 In philosophy

 Organicism as a doctrine rejects mechanism and reductionism (doctrines that claim that the smallest parts by themselves explain the behavior of larger organized systems of which they are a part).
 However, organicism also rejects vitalism, the doctrine that there is a vital force different from physical forces that accounts for living things.
 As Fritjof Capra puts it, both schools, organicism and vitalism, were born from the quest for getting rid of the Cartesian picture of reality, a view that has been claimed to be the most destructive paradigm nowadays, from science to politics.

 A number of biologists in the early to mid-twentieth century embraced organicism.
 They wished to reject earlier vitalisms but also to stress that whole organism biology was not fully explainable by atomic mechanism.
 The larger organization of an organic system has features that must be taken into account to explain its behavior.